Sallie-May/Bad-Stealer-Analysis/README.md

 <details>
   <summary>1312 Stealer</summary>

-1312ru Stealer

-# A simple leak of this stealer that start to show up on as lot of python program as dualhook
+## A simple leak of this stealer that start to show up on as lot of python program as dualhook

 The stealer is hidden inside a lot of program, fake stealer, fake tools etc.. using the ; technique.